Review by Karl Verhoven

 The writer contributing the most chapters here is Michael Carroll, and he’s been a real boon to Dredd.
 Even in its reduced state he understands the dynamics and the possibilities of Mega-City One, and his material makes use of the structures set up over the years.
 His best story concerns a group of cadet Judges abandoned during the chaos, now being tracked down again.
 Carroll plots a trip from one to the next, learning the fates of others as they’re located and leading to a surprise.
 His material also accentuates the appalling aspects of the Judge system, with pragmatism always trumping humanity.

 There’s a far greater artistic variety to this collection than either of the two preceding volumes, with P.J.
-Holden contributing the most pages.
+Holden contributing the most pages (sample right).
 His thick-lined cartooning has the occasional touch of Ian Gibson, but lacks the delicacy and the imaginative storytelling.
 John Burns is technically excellent, if cluttered, and other good work over several chapters is supplied by Anderw Currie and Inaki Miranda.
 Newcomer Jon Davis-Hunt shows promise, despite an overwrought conclusion to his contribution.
 There are, however, too many pages lacking any distinction or spark.

 Rob Williams is the other writer of note here, but two of his stories have people behaving in a manner that defies logic given the information they have to hand.